How large is a GSP? How much do they weigh?

 The GSPCA Breeder Referral is a listing of GSP breeders located through out the U.S. Some have hot links to their individual websites and those that don’t have other contact information.
 While the Parent Club offers this service it is important to note this is not to be considered an endorsement, guarantee, recommendation or approval.
 It is the Breeder’s responsibility when it comes to the health, temperament and advertised attributes of the puppies and dogs offered for sale.
 While the GSP breed is considered relatively free of genetic problems when compared to most other AKC breeds, there are health clearances that breeders can provide.

 The coat pattern of GSPs can be quite varied ranging from solid to one with markings.
 The coat color of the purebred GSP will be liver and white or black and white but not a combination of liver, black and white.
-Some shade of liver may be very dark but the color of the dog's nose will indicate whether it is a liver dog i.e. brown nose for a brown dog or black nose for a black dog.
-BUYER BEWARE: One may see advertisements for "rare" GSPs based on color.
-One should approach these advertisements with caution, because the responsible breeder understands there is no "rare" colors found in the breed.
-There is a mutant gene that can result in a dilute silver or lemon color.
-There is a DNA test available to prevent these colors and reputable breeders will not produce dilute colors intentionally.
+Some shade of liver may be very dark but the color of the dog’s nose will indicate whether it is a liver dog i.e. brown nose for a brown dog or black nose for a black dog.
+BUYER BEWARE: One may see advertisements for “rare” GSPs based on color.
+One should approach these advertisements with caution, because the responsible breeder understands there is no “rare” colors found in the breed.
+There is a recessive gene that can result in the dilute color of gray (d, d) or the expression of the lemon color (e,e).
+DNA tests are available to determine if either the sire or dam carries the recessive gene that produces these colors.
+Reputable breeders will not produce either of these colors intentionally.
 Currently the Parent Club breed standard as written does not allow for the black variation to be shown in the conformation ring but that does not preclude the black version from being registered with the AKC or to compete in all of the performance events, i.e. field trials, hunting test, agility, obedience, and tracking.

 At a minimum, breeding stock should be certified against hip and elbow dysplasia by the Orthopedic Foundation for Animals (OFA) with a ranking of normal for elbows and at least good or excellent for the hips.
 Some breeders may use PennHIP as a means to assess the hip joint and the amount of laxity both of which can be a predictor of future hip health problems.
 GSPs rank 107th in hip dysplasia with only 5.3% of the Xrays submitted classified as dysplastic.
 This data is skewed by the probability that most bad Xrays are never submitted to the OFA, which makes the certification all that much more important.